cube-js/cube/guides/react-pivot-table/content/1_overview.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/g29u48y40h6kftyo1q99.PNG)

 **Analytics 101.** Note that `how many items` is an aggregated, numerical value — a sum of items that were shipped.
 In analytical applications, such aggregated values are called "measures".
-Also note that `each region` and `each date` are categorial, textual values that be can enumerate.
+Also note that `each region` and `each date` are categorial, textual values that can be enumerated.
 In analytical apps, such categorial values are called "dimensions".

 Actually, that's everything one should know about data analytics to work with pivot tables.
 We'll use this knowledge later.